History

 Jenkins’ Wedding, 1926

 The history of Jenkins Arboretum & Gardens is a love story.
 It sprouted from the love between a husband and wife and their love of horticulture and nature.
-This theme flourished at every stage, through the love between a father and son, the dedication of directors, donors, board members, staff, volunteers, and visitors with a deep love of horticulture and nature.
+This theme flourished at every stage, through the love between a father and son, the dedication of directors, donors, board members, staff, volunteers, and each visitor who comes through our gates.

 The home and twenty acres on which the Arboretum was first planned were formerly the property of H. Lawrence and Elisabeth Phillippe Jenkins.
 Elisabeth and Lawrence were neither a wealthy nor a noted couple.
 They lived within their means and enjoyed the beautiful natural setting of their home.
 The Jenkins house, situated on a hillside and filled with wonderful woodland trees and shrubs, was perfect for cultivating her passion and love of nature.